PrincetonUniversity/gpu_programming_intro/01_what_is_a_gpu/README.md

 ### adroit-h11g1

 This node has 4 NVIDIA V100 GPUs with 32 GB of memory each.
 See the specs for the [V100](https://www.techpowerup.com/gpu-specs/tesla-v100-pcie-32-gb.c3184) or consider buying on [Amazon](https://www.amazon.com/NVIDIA-Tesla-Volta-Accelerator-Graphics/dp/B07JVNHFFX/ref=sr_1_2?keywords=nvidia+v100&qid=1572464893&sr=8-2).
-Each GPU has 80 streaming multiprocessors (SM) and 64 cores per SM (or 2 warps per SM).
+Each GPU has 80 streaming multiprocessors (SM) and 64 CUDA cores per SM (and 8 Tensor Cores per SM).
+This means each SM has 2 warps.

 Add this line to your Slurm script to use a V100 GPUs: